AI Summary

 Want to read about even more ways to boost your online income?
 Check out this article on WPForms power hacks to grow your business online.

-If you like this article, then please follow us on Facebook and Twitter for more free WordPress tutorials.
+If this article helped you out, please follow us on Facebook and Twitter for more free WordPress tutorials and guides.

 Thanks for this article.
 I am currently using memberpress for my membership and I’m considering using wpforms for the sign ups instead of just the memberpress forms.
 Is it possible to integrate the payment methods, also the offline payment method memberpress offers, with the wpforms?
 And also integrate new users from wpforms and memberpress into the same Aweber Email list?